adstuart/azure-expressroute-direct-local/README.md

 As per [here](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs#what-is-expressroute-local)

 > ExpressRoute Local is a SKU of ExpressRoute circuit, in addition to the Standard SKU and the Premium SKU.
-A key feature of Local is that a Local circuit at an ExpressRoute peering location gives you access only to one or two Azure regions in or near the same metro....
+A key feature of Local is that a Local circuit at an ExpressRoute peering location gives you access only to one or two Azure regions in or near the same metro...

 > ...While you need to pay egress data transfer for your Standard or Premium ExpressRoute circuit, you don't pay egress data transfer separately for your ExpressRoute Local circuit.
 In other words, the price of ExpressRoute Local includes data transfer fees.